scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 [Schweik2012]_ is a comprehensive study of the success and failure of open source projects based on large-scale analysis of SourceForge data, as well as survey and interview data.
-They define successful project as one that performs a useful function and has had at least three releases.
+They define a successful project as one that performs a useful function and has had at least three releases.
 They identify several key predictive factors to project success, including data that indicates usefulness (such as number of downloads), number of hours contributed to the project, and communicativeness of the project leader.